ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>This is just the beginning</blockquote>

 <h3>3.
-5 steps to implement MVI architecture with Jetpack Compose - <a href="https://medium.com/kotlin-academy/5-steps-to-implement-mvi-architecture-with-jetpack-compose-383c4f72406f" target="_blank" rel="noopener noreferrer">link</a></h3>
+System Design of Netflix Android App: A Detailed Breakdown - <a href="https://medium.com/@YodgorbekKomilo/system-design-of-netflix-android-app-a-detailed-breakdown-252b3d2e7f5f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kt.
-Academy`**
+✍️ **posted by `Yodgorbek Komilov`**

-<blockquote>I worked on a simple Notes app recently to get to understand MVI architecture a bit more and I thought I’d share my learnings here.
-MVI…</blockquote>
+<blockquote>Netflix, one of the largest streaming services in the world, powers millions of hours of streaming content every day.
+Its Android app plays…</blockquote>

 <h3>4.
-Let’s build an Android camera app!
-CameraX + Compose - <a href="https://medium.com/proandroiddev/lets-build-an-android-camera-app-camerax-compose-9ea47356aa80" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 5 Productivity Apps You Need to Try! - <a href="https://medium.com/@emilborbely/top-5-productivity-apps-you-need-to-try-a27a14f9d40f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**
+✍️ **posted by `Emil B`**

-<blockquote>Writing customised camera experiences on Android has traditionally been very difficult.
-For one thing, photography itself is difficult: as…</blockquote>
+<blockquote>Hi everyone!
+Today I’m bringing you something really exciting: my personal list of the top 5 productivity apps that will make your life…</blockquote>

 <h3>5.
 Screenshot testing in Jetpack Compose - <a href="https://medium.com/proandroiddev/screenshot-testing-in-jetpack-compose-bbed440ea19a" target="_blank" rel="noopener noreferrer">link</a></h3>